noratariq456-coder/Student-Management-Database-For-trainees-learning-MySQL-basic/README.md

-#  Training Center Database
+# Training Center Database Management System

 ## About

-This project is a training center database built using MySQL.
-It manages students, instructors, courses, and enrollments.
-The main goal of this project is to apply the SQL concepts that I learned during the Database course.
+This project was created for my Database course using MySQL.
+It is a simple training center database that manages students, instructors, courses, and enrollments.
+Throughout this project, I applied the SQL concepts I learned during the semester, including table creation, relationships, CRUD operations, functions, joins, views, and other SQL features.

-## What I Used
+## Tools

 - MySQL
 - MySQL Workbench